ngroegli/hacky-easter-2024/Level 5 - Cinque ✋/​Eyes Reading/README.md

 c = center

 ### Calculating the cipher
-For implementing the Trigram cipher plus the transformations base5 to int, for each int + 32 and then to ASCII, I have created another script myself:
+To implement the trigram cipher plus the transformations base5 to int, for each int + 32, and then to ASCII, I wrote another script:

 [solver.py](solver.py)